c19354837/react-native-system-setting/README.md

 ### Bluetooth

-Here are some bluetooth-function:

-* `isBluetoothEnabled()`
-* `addBluetoothListener()`

-Your app may be rejected by App Store because of bluetooth, even if you never call these functions, see [this issues](https://github.com/c19354837/react-native-system-setting/issues/55).
+Your app will be rejected by App Store because of bluetooth, even if you never call these functions, [here are some solutions](https://github.com/c19354837/react-native-system-setting/blob/master/AppStore.md)

-If you need these function, you should add `NSBluetoothPeripheralUsageDescription` in your `Info.plist` as Apple's rule, see [I need bluetooth]()

-Or, you can remove these code by preprocessor, see [I don't need bluetooth]()

 ## Android permission